simon-ritchie/apysc/docstring_markdowns/apysc/_geom/path_vertical.md

 ### `__init__` method docstring

-Path data class for the svg's `vertical line' (V).<hr>
+Path data class for the SVG `vertical line' (V).<hr>

 **[Parameters]**

-- `y`: int or Int
+- `y': Int or int
   - Y-coordinate of the destination point.
 - `relative`: bool or Boolean, default False
-  - The boolean value indicating whether the path coordinates are relative or not (absolute).
+  - A boolean value indicates whether the path coordinates are relative or not (absolute).

 <hr>